alby666/EDMC-PowerPlayProgress/README.md

 ## Installation

-* Download the [latest release] of EDMC-PowerPlayProgress
+* Download the [latestrelease] of EDMC-PowerPlayProgress
   * Appropriate versions of both are available on every release page
 * Extract the `.zip` archives that you downloaded into the EDMC `plugins` folder
   * This is accessible via the plugins tab in the EDMC settings window